macartan/macartan.github.io/_pages/teaching/how-to-write.md

 * New agendas

+## Appendices

+Things that live in appendices:

+* Reconciliation reports describing deviations from analysis plans and analyses implemented.
+[More.](https://book.declaredesign.org/lifecycle/realization.html#reconciliation)
+* Proofs of formal results
+* Robustness checks
+* Tabular analogues of figures in the main text

+If you have appendices:

+* Keep them short
+* Sections should be lettered not numbered: Appendix $A$, Appendix $B$...
+* Every section should be referenced in the main text

-# Writing tools
+# 3. Writing tools

 Microsoft Word is fine for lots of writing, but for technical writing it is worth investing in learning [LaTeX](http://www.latex-project.org/) — a free system for preparing documents.
 For real transparency, it is good to integrate your analysis with your writing.
 This can be done in various ways, but the simplest might be [quarto](https://quarto.org/) or [Rmarkdown](http://rmarkdown.rstudio.com/).
 Be prepared to learn these new tools.

-# Style
+# 4. Style

-Your aim in writing is to communicate your *findings* as faithfully as possible, not to communicate your *process* faithfully (of course, you have to be transparent about how you did your analysis).
+* Your aim in writing is to communicate your *findings* as faithfully as possible, not to communicate your *process* faithfully (of course, you have to be transparent about how you did your analysis).
 It’s normal to go in circles as you develop your thinking on a topic, but you do not have to bring the reader in the same circles.
-Instead, try to think about what presentational structure would make it easiest for readers to understand your work quickly. *Never* try to make things seem more complicated than they are.
+Instead, try to think about what presentational structure would make it easiest for readers to understand your work quickly.
+* *Never* try to make things seem more complicated than they are.
+* Keep sentences short.

-Pointers on style:
+## Pointers on style:

+Please:

 - **Lots of signposting**: Readers should know why they are reading any given section and any given paragraph within a section.
 Start off sections with a brief statement of the purpose of the section and end with a quick recap.
 Organize paragraphs so that each paragraph serves a clear function and readers can tell from the first line what the function is.
 Many readers won't read a section if they don't know why they need to read it.